- Application deadline: June

 A $1,000 scholarship awarded to the applicant who best demonstrates a track record of academic excellence particularly in science and mathematics, and has a passion for the nursing profession and the overall field of healthcare.

 This scholarship is open to all high school seniors who plan to pursue a college education in nursing including LPN, LVN, AND, and BSN programs.
-Scholarship applications will be accepted until midnight on June 30, 2018.
+Scholarship applications will be accepted until midnight in June.
 Please visit www.nursingschoolsalmanac.com to apply.

 StudentScholarships.org is a website that has information about scholarships available nationwide.
-Scholarship programs listed will award over one Million dollars combined to students in the 2017-2018 school year.
-To download a newsletter in a PDF pertaining to scholarship information, please go to the website https://www.studentscholarships.org/newsletter.php
+Scholarship programs listed will award over one Million dollars combined to students in the school year.
+To download a newsletter in a PDF about scholarship information, please go to the website https://www.studentscholarships.org/newsletter.php

 SEANC Scholarship Foundation

 The State Employees Association of North Carolina (SEANC) Scholarship Foundation, Inc. offers academic scholarships to the dependents of SEANC members.
 SECU does not constitute eligibility for SEANC.
-Scholarships are offered to students who are attending four year colleges and who are attending community college or technical schools.
-Thirty scholarships are available with 15 being merit based and 15 being need based.
+Scholarships are offered to students who are attending four-year colleges and who are attending a community college or technical school.
+Thirty scholarships are available with 15 being merit-based and 15 being need-based.
 Scholarship applications are available online at http://www.seanc.org/

 Geneseo Migrant Center Scholarships for Migrant Students